SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-xml-formatted-logs.md

 * `nodrop`

-    The `nodrop` option forces results to also include messages that do not match any segment of the parse term.
+    The `nodrop` option forces results to also include messages that don't match any segment of the parse term.
 For details, see [Parse nodrop](parse-nodrop-option.md)

 ## Rules

 * If no field is specified, then the entire text of incoming messages is used.
 * If the XPaths are not valid, an error is thrown.
-* If the number of field names do not match the specified XPaths, an error is thrown.
+* If the number of field names don't match the specified XPaths, an error is thrown.
 * If the field is not well-formed XML, null is returned, unless you have specified `nodrop`.
 * If the XPath does not match anything in the log, then null is returned, unless you have specified `nodrop`.
 * If the XPath matches an element, then its string representation is returned.